Now that the fun's over in Cannes, it's time to catch up on the many show-stopping celebrity beauty looks from all the festival red carpets.

 And now for a beachy vibe, with tousled waves through her bob and pulled back.
 You can really appreciate her eye makeup here—I just love these warm tones with her blue eyes.
 Again with the bottom lip liner, though... why?

-We already talked about Lupita's "lotus lips," a.k.a. this vibrant, glossy purple-pink hue.
-So amazing!
-Her skin is super-flawless and hair is regal as well.
+Lupita's glossy, vibrant purple-pink lips are so amazing!
+Her skin is also super-flawless, and her hair is regal.
 Alas, I don't love how the false lashes are so long and appearing only on one eye... and whatever's under her brows seems possibly not blended.